Susvimo FDA Approval History

 - Susvimo contains ranibizumab, a VEGF inhibitor that works by binding to VEGF-A to prevent the interaction of VEGF-A with its receptors (VEGFR1 and VEGFR2) on the surface of endothelial cells to reduce endothelial cell proliferation, vascular leakage, and new blood vessel formation.
 Ranibizumab is an established VEGF inhibitor first approved under the brand name Lucentis in 2006.

 - Other approved ranibizumab treatments (Lucentis, Byooviz, Cimerli) may require eye injections as often as once per month.
 Susvimo is a refillable implant containing ranibizumab that is surgically inserted into the eye during a one-time, outpatient procedure.
-It is refilled about every six months to maintain therapeutic levels of medicine.
+It is refilled approximately every six months in patients with AMD or DME, and approximately every nine months in patients with DR, to maintain therapeutic levels of medicine.
 Supplemental treatment with intravitreal ranibizumab injection may be administered if clinically necessary.

 - Common adverse reactions (≥ 10%) include conjunctival hemorrhage, conjunctival hyperemia, iritis, eye pain, conjunctival disorder, cataract and vitreous hemorrhage.